-6.4.2 Annual Ministerial Development and Review
+6.5 Ministerial Development and Review (MDR) for Readers

-An annual ministerial development and review is initiated by the Warden of Readers in January, the purpose is to:
+An annual ministerial development and review is initiated by the Warden of Readers after Easter, but may be completed at any time during the year, the purpose is to:

-- reflect on the Reader's ministry over the past year. - identify any areas for ministerial development (especially as circumstances and roles change). - review the ministry agreement (revised copies should be sent to the Warden).
+- reflect on the Reader's ministry over the past year. - identify any areas for ministerial development (especially as circumstances and roles change).

+• review the ministry agreement (revised copies should be sent to the Warden).